 Peppermint Oil may relieve symptoms

 Peppermint oil, taken before meals, has been shown to relieve symptoms in the short term better than placebo in IBS patients experiencing abdominal discomfort.
 It works by decreasing muscle spasms in the GI tract.
-Peppermint oil may be purchased over the counter.
+Peppermint oil can be purchased over the counter.
 Remember, it can cause severe heartburn, so take it in capsule form.

 Yoga for IBS